RamitPahwa/CS371MReport/README.md

     ```
 - Github

-    I was also responsible for mainting the version control for out application, we developed different features in different branch and tracked issues using the issues tab in github, images below
+    I was also responsible for maintaining the version control for out application, we developed different features in different branch and tracked issues using the issues tab in github, images below

     ![](https://github.com/RamitPahwa/CS371MReport/blob/main/1.png)
     ![](https://github.com/RamitPahwa/CS371MReport/blob/main/2.png)